 A domain name is a piece of internet real estate.
 Domains are cheap to register but can get expensive if you try to buy a domain name that is already purchased by somebody else.

 You want to make sure that when you buy a domain name it is done under your name.

-Also you should make sure it is registered with a reputable company who has registered domain names for many years.
+Also you should make sure it is registered with a reputable company.

-Pickaweb has been registering domain names since the year 2000.
+Pickaweb has been registering domains since the year 2000.
 You can buy your website domain in just a few minutes.

-Finally, your domain names are valuable assets for your business and if you want to keep them all registered and up to date then you need to be aware of how the domain renewal system works.
+Finally, your domains are valuable assets for your business and if you want to keep them all registered and up to date then you need to be aware of how the domain renewal system works.

 Basically when you buy a domain name it becomes your property for as long as you register it.
 Most domains can be registered for up to 10 years into the future.

 So when your domain is approaching its expiry date you will be sent several renewal notifications inviting you to renew your domain registration in advance of the expiry date.
 Typically these are sent 90 days, 60 days, 30 days, 10 days and on expiry so you get plenty of notice.

 What happens if my domain expires and I haven’t renewed it?

 However, sometimes people forget or they are away when the domain expires or maybe their contact details are not up to date and they haven’t received the renewal reminders.